are hard luck for men of action."

 and she usually was!
 In the 1992 espionage thriller Shining Through, Melanie Griffith attributes her spy brainstorms to

 Brenda Marshall films.
-Espionage Agent and especially Raoul Walsh's Background to Danger feature Marshall's smoldering
+Espionage Agent and Raoul Walsh's Background to Danger feature Marshall's smoldering

 don't-even-think-about-trusting-me personality.
 In spite of her diminutive stature, she managed to hold the screen with a slew of

-intense actors, notably James Cagney, Errol Flynn, John Garfield, Alan Ladd and George Raft.
+intense actors, including James Cagney, Errol Flynn, John Garfield, Alan Ladd and George Raft.
 She also starred in Anthony Mann's

 bizarro zero-budget film noir Strange Impersonation.